Don't Wait to DOUBLE Your Impact to Help Save Lives!

 As a parent, you’re likely wondering how you can get your toddler to just, well, behave again.
 Disciplining a two or three-year old might feel cruel.
 But through wise and loving care, you can build a healthy foundation of obedience in your home.

-Here a few things to think about and try:
+Here a few things to think about and try to help:

 Ask yourself some key questions that might uncover hidden reasons for behavior.